ekdcarlos/Automated-Library-Seat-Tracking-System/README.md

    │ - History    │        │ ENTRY/EXIT     │
    │ - EBooks     │        │ events         │
    └──────────────┘        └────────────────┘
 License
 This project is open-source and free to use for educational purposes.

+ Author
+Emmanuel Kalongo Dena
+Dedan Kimathi University of Technology
+Bachelor of Science in Information Technology (4th Year)

+ License
+This project is open-source and free to use for educational purposes.